-We planted our apple trees into a pea-filled tray filled, threw in a tractor, some Lego Duplo people and voila!
+We planted our apple trees in a pea-filled tray, threw in a tractor, and some Lego Duplo people, and voila!

-If you think that bobbing for apples is an outside game, let me tell you this – it’s not!
-All you really need is a large salad bowl, water, and apples!
+If you think that bobbing for apples is an outside game, let me tell you it’s not!
+All you need is a large salad bowl, water, and apples!
 (Keep a mop nearby).
-Kids love it and end up having a healthy snack!
+Kids love it and end up having a healthy snack.
 Win-win!

 But if a splashy fun inside your kitchen is not for you, I hear you.
 Here is a quiet table game you can play with apples.
-It’s called Reverse Tic-Tac-Toe with Apples.
+We call it Reverse Tic-Tac-Toe with Apples.
 Chop an apple up and use the pieces to play a classical tic-tac-toe game in reverse.
 You start with a filled grid and take turns eating a piece of apple.
 The goal is to avoid being a person who uncovers the whole row.